tuquet/navigo/docs/help-translate.md

 # Help Translate

-Help translate Automa extension into your target language.
+Help translate Navigo extension into your target language.
 To get started, create an issue first about what language you want to add so a conflict could be avoidable.

 Fork the automa repository and clone it into your local machine.
 Create a new branch called `locale-LANGUAGE-CODE`, replace `LANGUAGE-CODE` with the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code of the language, for example `en` for English.
 After that, switch to that branch.